Chris Taylor Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

+- The Diamondbacks pitching staff was 24th in the league last season with a collective 7.7 strikeouts per nine innings.

-- The Diamondbacks' 4.26 team ERA ranked 23rd among all MLB pitching staffs.
+- The Diamondbacks had the 23rd-ranked team ERA among all MLB pitching staffs (4.26).

 © 2023 Data Skrive.
 All rights reserved.